mpicbg-scicomp/ipf_howtoguides/guides/Huygens_Deconvolution.md

 <img src="pics/huygens_deconvolution/huygens_6h_deconvolutionpreview.png" width="400">

-* You can move the box around to check the deconvolution preview from diffrent regions.
+* You can move the box around to check the deconvolution preview from different regions.

 > *Check for artifacts.
 If seen, reduce the SNR and test the preview again.* <br>
-> *If there is hardly any change in contrast, increase the SNR and run the preview.*
+> *If there is hardly any change in the contrast, increase the SNR and run the preview.*

 * If the preview looks good, click *Deconvolve*.
 This will start the deconvolution of the active channel.

-**Tip**: The SNR should be seen as tunable parameter.
+**Tip**: The SNR should be seen as a tunable parameter.
 The default is microscope-specific and a good start.
 But try different SNRs (10, 20, 40, 50), check the results and select the SNR which improves sharpness without enhancing noise.

 ### Step 6i: Deconvolution wizard: Deconvolution result
 {: .no_toc }